Cost of Goods Sold: What It Is & How To Calculate COGS

 What is the difference between cost of goods sold and cost of sales?

-These are often used interchangeably.
-However, COGS focuses on the direct costs of creating or purchasing products that are sold.
-Cost of Sales (COS) sometimes includes those costs plus additional business expenses linked to revenue generation, like transaction fees, sale commissions, or acquisition costs in some digital businesses.
+Cost of Sales (COS) sometimes includes those costs plus other business expenses linked to revenue, such as transaction fees, sales commissions, or acquisition costs in digital businesses.

 How often should I calculate COGS?